PastIn Person

 Coordinator of Business Relations at Utah State Office of Rehabilitation

-Leah Lobato is the Coordinator of Business Relations with the Utah State Office of Rehabilitation, a Division of the Department of Workforce Services, and a Certified ADA Coordinator (ADAC).
-She promotes the employment and retention of individuals with disabilities in competitive employment by fostering public and private partnerships.
-Leah has a BS degree from the University of Utah and is a Certified Public Manager.
-She has worked with individuals with disabilities in various service areas and serves on multiple boards and committees related to disability employment.
+Leah Lobato is the Coordinator of Business Relations with the Utah State Office of Rehabilitation, a Division of the Department of Workforce Services.
+She is also a Certified ADA Coordinator (ADAC).
+The mission of this position is to help promote the employment and retention of individuals with disabilities in competitive employment by promoting public and private partnerships and efforts.
+She networks, connects with, and trains state, regional, and national employers.
+She has a BS degree from the University of Utah and is a Certified Public Manager.

 Libby Oseguera